Facilities and Services

 The use of social media is permitted as long as it does not conflict with the standards and spirit of the College.
 Each student is expected to protect his testimony and to avoid any wrong or questionable associations.
 Students will be expected to take responsibility for all content posted in connection with their social media outlets, whether personally posted or submitted by others.

-To receive a fax, direct senders to use (850) 479-6577 and ask them to include your complete name to identify you as the recipient.
+To receive a fax, direct senders to use (850) 479-6577 and ask them to include your complete name and ID number to identify you as the recipient.

-PCC provides computers in the library for Skype communications with family and others from home.
-You may reserve 30-minute times at the Circulation Desk.
+PCC provides computers in the Library for Skype communications with family and others from home.
+You may reserve 30-minute times on the second floor of the Library.
 Each individual or member of a group must sign in at the start of the session and out at the end.
-Please check at the Circulation Desk for availability and other details regarding this free service.
+Please check at the Assistance Station on second floor for availability and other details regarding this free service.

 Appropriate and Ethical Use